Giovanni1085/UNIBO_Programmazione_LM/project/README.md

 2. Pick a dataset you are interested into.
 Read its documentation, download it or a sample of it, take a closer look.
 3. Elaborate some analytical questions you could "ask" or tasks you could accomplish using the dataset.
 Remember: for higher grades, it is a good idea to go beyond what we have seen in class.
 For example, you could formulate and execute a quantitative corpus analysis (starting by defining what that should be and why), or you could develop a software to process textual data (e.g., with machine learning), or develop a Website to give access to the corpus.
 4. Make a plan, divide work among you, and start iterating.
 Make sure to stay focused: it is a good idea to give yourself a timeline with deadlines.
-5. Feel free to ask me questions (but not to ask me to do work for you!).
+5. Feel free to ask me questions (but not to do work in your place).